-Dr. Tim Persoons is Assistant Professor in the Department of Mechanical & Manufacturing Engineering at Trinity College Dublin (TCD).
+Dr. Tim Persoons is Associate Professor in the Department of Mechanical & Manufacturing Engineering at Trinity College Dublin (TCD).

 Tim’s current research activities include multi-scale convective heat transfer in electronics thermal management systems using unsteady flows, active flow control for sustainable energy devices, and developing experimental thermo-fluid measurement techniques.
 He is currently supervising three PhD students and three postdoctoral researchers in TCD, and has graduated five PhD students to date.